srideviblogs/srideviblogs.github.io/index.md

 ---
 layout: home
-title: "Welcome to my page"
+title: "Welcome to Sridevi’s DevOps Blog!"
 ---

-Hi!
-I’ll be sharing stories, tips, and tutorials about **DevOps, SRE, Kubernetes, CI/CD, and more**.
+Hi there! 👋 I'm Sridevi, and this is my space to share insights, stories, and tutorials from my journey in **DevOps**, **SRE**, **Kubernetes**, **CI/CD**, and beyond.

+Whether you're just getting started or looking for advanced tips, I hope you’ll find something useful and inspiring here.

-Stay tuned for updates!
+Stay tuned — more content coming soon!